Cubans Without ‘Family in the Exterior’ Survive by Reselling on the Streets

 Aurora was an artist in the principal theaters of Cuba and always believed in the Revolution

-If she ever dares to tell those relatives to ask for “saving” in front of the Plaza de la Revolución, they call her an “anti-patriot” and a “Trumpista.”
+If she ever dares to tell those relatives to stand in front of the Plaza de la Revolución and ask for “help” to save themselves, they call her an “anti-patriot” and a “Trumpista.”
 The suffering of relatives who couldn’t emigrate becomes dramatic in the case of the elderly.

 Aurora was an artist in the principal theaters of Cuba and always believed in the Revolution.
 Today, widowed and alone, with a pension that does not reach 2,000 pesos and not a single family member who sends her money from abroad, she barely survives.
 Eating, although little, is not such a problem: there is always a neighbor who has a slightly more comfortable life, either because of business “on the left” or from receiving remittances, and will help with a little rice or beans or both.
 The biggest problem is electricity.
 She can’t pay the new prices, so Aurora doesn’t even turn on the lights at night: one more risk to add to her 85 years and her reduced mobility.

-Like him, hundreds of thousands of elderly Cubans – two and a half million over 60 years of age on the Island – are on the verge of extreme poverty.
+Like Aurora, hundreds of thousands of elderly Cubans – two and a half million over 60 years of age on the Island – are on the verge of extreme poverty.
 Those who don’t even have a roof over their heads sleep in the streets.
 Several of them take advantage of the busiest roads of the capital to resell a few items, always scarce, always of poor quality.
-One of them is Galiano street, in Central Havana, a true showcase of misery.
+One of the busiest is Galiano street, in Central Havana, a true showcase of misery.

-An old woman had half a dozen disposable razors for sale this Tuesday, of those that are also discarded: few people can shave with those gadgets that they sell in state shops.
+An old woman had half a dozen disposable razors for sale this Tuesday, including those that are also discarded: few people can shave with those gadgets that they sell in state shops.

 Later, on a step under the arches, another old man sells cigars and rubber parts for pots and coffee makers.
 Others offer sweets, liquid detergent, instant soft drinks or batteries.